brianrono/Gym-Buddy/Gym-Buddy-frontend/README.md

 ## Fitness Buddy Frontend

 This is the frontend component of the Fitness Buddy application, a fitness management system.
 It is built using React and communicates with the backend API to fetch and manipulate data.
+- Here's the backend files to this frontend app https://github.com/brianrono/phase-3-sinatra-react-project

 ## Setup